 In this article, we will introduce you to the science of flying a kite, in the hope that the knowledge of various physical forces involved in kite-flying may give you a head start in acquiring this unique skill.

 Anything that flies in the air with the hope of staying airborne for more than a few seconds experiences a host of physical forces, including aerodynamic lift, drag, weight and thrust, all of which are supplied by different factors.
 For an object to stay airborne, it must maintain a neat balance between these forces.
-They work on everything in the same way, irrespective of its size, from a gigantic Boeing airbus to something as small and light as a kite.
+They work on everything in the same way, irrespective of its size, from a gigantic Airbus to something as small and light as a kite.

 Many of us (except physics nerds) may not have realized that, just like rockets and airplanes, there are different phases of flying a kite too.
 These different stages are release, launch, climb and cruise, although they aren’t as clearly defined as in the flight of airplanes or rockets.

-Release and Launch
+Release And Launch

 To get the kite airborne, first of all, you need to provide it with enough lift to counteract its own weight.
 Although there are numerous factors (e.g.,the shape of the kite, its motion in the air, quality of air, etc.) that affect the amount of lift produced in a kite, the principal contributor is the velocity of air that goes by the kite.
 The design of kites helps too; if you notice, they are made of a very light (but rigid) material and have minimal accessories (in the form of thin, wooden spokes) attached to them.
 Their shape is also streamlined (with a pointed leading corner) to help them split the oncoming air.